anthonypileggi/casino/readme.md

 Quick Start
 -----------

-Use the `play()` function to start playing immediately.
-It provides a guided casino experience.
+Are you getting impatient already?
+Then use `play()` to get started immediately.

 ``` r
 casino::play()